The first step is easy.

 The Roux en Y gastric Bypass also has a significant effect on a range of digestive hormones.
 This results in:

-Improved blood sugar control particularly in people with type 2 diabetes
+Your blood sugar control will improve – especially in type 2 diabetes sufferers

 A reset in the body’s normal weight range which is often known as the set-point.

 It’s Health Gain.